7 Incentives in the workplace

 There is a dearth of evidence of whether cognitive biases are directly reduced in a high-stakes corporate environment.
 More generally, there is a general lack of high-stakes experiments, with most direct examinations of incentives being an investigation into the difference between no and small stakes.

-An exception is a recent working paper by Enke et al. (2021), which examined the effect of high stakes on base rate neglect, anchoring, the failure of contingent thinking, and intuitive reasoning.
+An exception is a recent paper by Enke et al. (2023), which examined the effect of high stakes on base rate neglect, anchoring, the failure of contingent thinking, and intuitive reasoning.

 You have come across base rate neglect (in the context of the outside view) and anchoring earlier in this unit.
 The test of intuitive reasoning used the cognitive reflection test, with the following two questions: